- What's On

 Curve Gallery is open to expressions of interest from individual visual artists or groups looking to exhibit together.
 If you are interested in presenting your work at Curve, please email [email protected], including a sample of your work.

 Are you a local artist?
 And would you like to be the first to hear about workshops, masterclasses and special ticket offers available?
-If so, sign up to our Artists’ Network to be kept up-to-date with future opportunities.
+If so, sign up to our Artists’ Network at [email protected] to be kept up-to-date with future opportunities.

 Designed by Kasabian’s keyboardist Ben Kealey, our Foyer Piano is free for musicians to play for either scheduled performances or impromptu sessions.
 Come and have a play…